Shafik Rehman: Role in the liberation war

 Rehman played a significant role during the liberation war of Bangladesh in 1971.
 During the war, he went to England to assist Justice Abu Sayeed Chowdhury in gathering support for Bangladesh abroad.

 Political affiliation

 Rehman does not hold any post in any of the parties in Bangladesh but has been seen as a sympathizer to BNP led by Khaleda Zia.
 He is considered to be an influential figure in the party and an active personality in the intellectual powerhouse of the party.
 He is widely perceived as an informal advisor of Khaleda Zia.
 He has been heading the pro-opposition think tank G-9 in recent years.

-Amid holding no formal position, he served as the international affairs committee for the 6th National Council of BNP in 2016.
+Amid holding no formal position, he served on the international affairs committee for the 6th National Council of BNP in 2016.

 Detention

-Rehman was arrested on charges of "plot to kill" current Bangladesh Prime Minister's son Sajeeb Wazed Joy, a claim that was dismissed by a US district court.
+Rehman was arrested on charges of a "plot to kill" Bangladesh Prime Minister's son Sajeeb Wazed Joy, a claim that was dismissed by a US district court.
 The metropolitan magistrate granted a 5-days remand for the journalist.
+In May 2025, he was acquitted of this case.